ros-infrastructure/robots.ros.org/contributing.md

 ## What content should be on the site?

-This site is designed to be a portal for discovery and comparison of robots.
+This site is designed to be a portal for discovery and comparison of robots that publicly documented ROS interfaces.

 Developer documentation should remain on the [ROS wiki](http://wiki.ros.org).
 And pages on this site should not be the primary reference for a robot.